jeffreykegler/old_kollos/notes/misc/leo2.md

 In an eager implementation, whenever you might eventually want a Leo item in an Earley set, you add it.
+Marpa,
-Marpa once it finishes each Earley set, creates an index to it, and this phase is a great opportunity for adding the Leo items --
+once it finishes each Earley set, creates an index to it, and this phase is a great opportunity for adding the Leo items --